 Tax Implications of Property Division

 Florida is an equitable distribution state, meaning that all marital property needs to be divided between divorcing spouses in a way that is fair under all the circumstances.
 That said, not all property is created equal.
-Claiming some items in your property division could create a tax advantage, or cause you to take a hit come tax time.
+A Florida divorce tax attorney could advise you that claiming some items in your property division could create a tax advantage, or cause you to take a hit come tax time.

 Let's consider the marital home.
 If you and your spouse own a house together, chances are you have a mortgage, and are paying mortgage interest.
 During your marriage, you both benefited from the ability to deduct mortgage interest on your income tax.
 It makes sense for the person who takes the marital home (and presumably the mortgage) to have that deduction after divorce.
 Be aware, though, that the new tax law has reduced the deductibility of mortgage interest as well as the amount of mortgage that is eligible for deduction.
 So getting the marital home in a property settlement may be a somewhat bigger burden, financially speaking, than it was previously.

-Some tax considerations in divorce have nothing to do with changes in tax law.
+Some divorce settlement tax implications have nothing to do with changes in tax law.
 Transferring certain non-liquid assets between spouses as part of a divorce may have tax consequences or penalties.
 These include:

 - 401(k)s and 403(b)s